mui/material-ui/docs/src/pages/system/flexbox/flexbox.md

 <p class="description">Quickly manage the layout, alignment, and sizing of grid columns, navigation, components, and more with a full suite of responsive flexbox utilities.</p>

-The documentation page is highly inspired by [A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
-We highly encourage you to read and memorize it.
+If you are **new to or unfamiliar with flexbox**, we encourage you to read this [CSS-Tricks flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) guide.

 ## Properties for the Parent